charlie0129/blog/content/post/docker-and-zfs-a-tough-pair/index.md

 There is one single problem with ZFS that bothered me since the very beginning: **Docker**.

+When using Docker on ZFS, one can only use its `zfs` driver (no, you cannot use `overlay2` directly.
+We will see why later.).
 Although Docker docs *proudly* advertise its `zfs` driver as something high-performance:

 > zfs is a good choice for high-density workloads such as PaaS. [^3]
 >